 Adrenalin-fueled whitewater, serene mountain lakes, meandering rivers – the inland northwest has it all, and the Spokane Canoe and Kayak Club offers the perfect way to experience all of them.
 Dedicated to promoting paddling of all types – canoes, kayaks (whitewater, sea, recreational) rafts, even paddle boards – the SCKC welcomes all paddlers of non-motorized craft.

 If you’re new to our area, check out our calendar for an idea of the kinds of group adventures we offer.
-You’re welcome to join us on a Wednesday evening whitewater paddle or a Thursday evening flatwater paddle to get a taste of the activities we offer.
-(These paddles have been suspended for the winter.
+You’re welcome to join us on a Wednesday evening whitewater paddle or a Thursday evening flat water paddle to get a taste of the activities we offer.
 Check the calendar for times and locations.
 Go to the “What’s New?” page to download a printable PDF of this year’s trip schedule, revised and updated as of August 4th.

 Once you see the fun and friends that await you on the water with the Spokane Canoe and Kayak Club you’ll want to join.
 It’s quick and easy!

-Keep in touch - join the SCKC group on Yahoo Groups to send and receive emails about pick-up trips, changes in scheduled events and other exciting SCKC news.
-To sign up for the group email list, visit Yahoo Groups and join the “SpokaneCanoeAndKayakClub” group.
+Keep in touch - join the SCKC group on Facebook to get the latest updates, find out about pick-up trips, changes in scheduled events and other exciting SCKC happenings.